About this listing

-The Wharf Hub with its nautical theme offers comfortable homelike facilities and a feeling of going on a voyage.
-The character heritage home by the wharf and harbor is complemented by displays outlining our adjoining futuristic seabed enhancement project, boats and orchard trees.
+The Wharf Hub with its nautical theme offers comfortable homelike facilities and a feeling of boarding a ship and going on a voyage, only no one gets seasick.
+The character heritage home by the wharf and harbor is complemented by garden displays outlining our futuristic seabed enhancement project.
+There's fruit trees, a ships cat, gardens and boats about too.

 'The Wharf Hub' itself is nearly 100 years old and with its native timbers and tall ceilings, it too has an influence on making your voyage memorable.
 The original Shacklock Orion wood stove is useable .
-Experience authentic wood stove cooking.
 The meals (and pizzas) it can cook are superb.

 Beds are made up ready for you.

-The Master's Room overlooks the rivers and out to sea.
-It has a queen bed with period furniture.
+The Master's Room (First Class only) overlooks the rivers and out to sea.
+It has a queen bed with period furniture, table and chairs plus breakfast items.
 The Upper Deck room can accommodate up to 4 people in single beds, The Sunny Oak cabin room has a double bed and Below Decks with its original wood paneling can also sleep 4.
 So there's many ways we can accommodate you, your family or your group.

 There's many other unique local activities right on hand.
 Right outside 'The Wharf Hub' is a free water park offering fun and river swimming.
 Over the bar is great fishing and further out again is the world's largest open ocean aquaculture venture with off shore active volcano White Island being further out yet again.